MSc Environmental Consultancy

 Introduction

-MSc Environmental Consultancy is strongly interdisciplinary and practical, and draws on our wide-ranging and well-established links with environmental consultancies, industry, national and local government and the IES.
+MSc Environmental Consultancy is strongly interdisciplinary and practical, and draws on our wide-ranging and well-established links with environmental consultancies, industry, national and local government and accrediting bodies.

-Your studies here at UWE Bristol (two-time winner of the International Green Gown Awards) will be academically rigorous and relevant to the professional skills of environmental consultants, and will equip you to make informed decisions in finding solutions to a range of environmental challenges.
+Your degree here at UWE Bristol (two-time winner of the International Green Gown Awards) will be academically rigorous and relevant to the professional skills of environmental consultants and will equip you to make informed decisions in finding solutions to a range of environmental challenges.

-You will learn how to make positive contributions to existing environmental consultancy practice, and respond to and initiate change in line with contemporary and emerging issues.
+You'll learn how to make positive contributions to existing environmental consultancy practice and respond to and initiate change in line with contemporary and emerging issues.

 Strong industry links

-This course provides an excellent opportunity to gain industry experience with a placement which forms an integral part of your learning.
-As part of the learning is based in the workplace, the course is suited to people with previous work experience, but equally to those looking to embark on a new career.
+This course provides an excellent opportunity to gain industry experience with a placement, forming an integral part of your learning.
+As part of your learning is based in the workplace, our course is both suited to applicants with previous work experience, as well as those looking to embark on a new career.

 Structure